kdeyev/QJsonChannel/javascript/examples/react-froms/README.md

 # QJsonChannel UI Forms

-This example shows how to generate UI forms for integration with the QJsonChannel server.
+This example shows how to generate UI forms for RPC functions exposed by the QJsonChannel server.
 The example utilizes the [JSON Schema Service Descriptor](https://jsonrpc.org/historical/json-schema-service-descriptor.html) format for discovering service list on a specific QJsonChannel server and uses the [React Jon Schema Form](https://github.com/mozilla-services/react-jsonschema-form) for the UI forms generation.
 A generated UI Form allows specifying parameter values and invokes a server-side method using QJsonChannel.

 1. At the first step, QJsonChannel UI Forms send a __init__ request to QJsonChannel server and receives a response in JSON Schema Service Descriptor format.
 For example: